Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

 ## Automatic subscriptions

 The default mode for managing subscriptions is *auto subscribe*.
-When a subscriber endpoint is started, it determines  which events it needs to subscribe to.
-The endpoint then sends subscription messages to the publisher endpoint for those messages.
-This auto subscription mechanism happens each time the subscriber is restarted.
+Every time a subscriber endpoint is started, it determines which events it needs to subscribe to and automatically subscribes to them.
+For more information on how publish and subscribe works, refer to [Publish-Suscribe](/nservicebus/messaging/publish-subscribe).

 Messages matching the following criteria will be auto subscribed at startup.